Cabinet Painting and Professional Cabinet Refinishing

 Our Products Used:

-Cabinet doors and drawers are removed and sprayed in the shop with a commercial grade acid cured catalyzed enamel.
-This product will protect your cabinetry better than any typical paint and will give a factory finish that is extremely durable.
+Cabinet doors and drawers are removed and sprayed in the shop with a commercial grade water-borne acrylic or acid cured catalysed enamel.
+We found these products to be the most durable and will protect your cabinetry better than any typical paint.

 Our Solid Color Collection consists of 10 popular Benjamin Moore colors: they can be viewed at BM Color Gallery